cml87/SpringCore_111_forJenkins/README.md

 Salut mon ami!
 ```

-## Spring proxy: CGLIB
+## Spring proxy: CGLIB.
+ProxyFactory
 We are going to create a proxy for a class that doesn't implement any interface, using Spring.
 I.e. Spring will use CGLIB for the proxy class.
 The proxy class will intercept any call to methods of the proxied object.
 The proxied object will be `Car`.

+We'll be using the Spring's `ProxyFactory` class.
+This is a factory for Spring's AOP proxies, to be used programmatically.

 This is how we do it:
 ```java
 public class Car {
     public void start(){ System.out.println("run run !!"); }